 West Multnomah Soil and Water Conservation District for information on current Sauvie Island projects.

 Located in the Wapato State Greenway.
-A 1.5 mile walking path encircles it (photo right taken from path).
+A 1.5 mile walking path encircles it.
 Two birding viewpoints are located on the path around this small lake; one with a blind with slots at all heights which is great for looking and listening for songbirds and early waterfowl.
 This small lake can be found completely dried by end of summer.
 No hunting allowed here.

 To reach Wapato State Greenway parking lot travel from bridge onto the island, continue north on Sauvie Island Road, past the intersection with Reeder Rd, past Ferry Road boat ramp turnoff, until the marked parking lot on the left.

 Drains from Sturgeon Lake and opens on the Sauvie Island shore 6 miles upstream from the mouth of the channel.
 An overnight mooring float (without shore access) is located a quarter mile up the Gilbert River.
 Canoes and shallow draft boats are able to go up the Gilbert to Sturgeon Lake.
 Warning: A power line with a clearance of 53 feet crosses the Gilbert a quarter mile from the lake’s outlet.

 Extreme current and large amount of ocean-going vessels.

 Affected by tidal action, the channel can experiences strong currents especially at high water events.
 Power boats beware of wake zones with 5 mph speed limits near several floating home moorages and marina and many canoe and kayaks out to enjoy the wildlife such as great blue heron nesting.